-may now take it for granted, no one disputes that such persons as Aneurin, Taliesin, and Llywarch lived at the time stated.
-Many of the pieces imputed to Taliesin are undoubtedly not older than the twelfth century, as will be hereafter shown; but it is also equally evident that other pieces must be referred to a much earlier date.
-The bards who lived in the sixth century, were Aneurin, Taliesin, Llywarch, Myrddin, Kian, Talhaiarn, Meugant, and Kywryd.
-The poems of Llywarch Hen are undoubtedly old, and in referring to an age of whose manners we have but few other transcripts, are very valuable; nor are they destitute of poetic excellence.
+The poems of LLYWARCH HEN are undoubtedly old, and in referring to an age of whose manners we have but few other transcripts, are very valuable, nor are they destitute of poetic excellence.
 Though a warrior, and treating of warriors, his forte does not lie in heroic poetry; his descriptions of manners are happy, and the incidental allusions are strikingly illustrative of the age; but his chief power lies in pathetic lamentation, and his elegies have many fine sentiments.
-He cannot however take a high rank in bardic literature; for either from want of capacity, or in compliance with a bad usage, he begins long strings of verses with the same words, such as "Eryr Pengwern," "Eiry Mynydd," "Eglwysau Bassa," and with better effect, "Ystavell Kynddylan."
+He cannot, however, take a high rank in bardic literature; for either from want of capacity, or in compliance with a bad usage, he begins long strings of verses with the same words, such as "Eryr Pengwern," "Eiry Mynydd," "Eglwysau Bassa," and with better effect, "Ystavell Kynddylan."
 He has some very affecting verses with this commencement, many of which bring out the facts of the time with great clearness.

-The hall of Kynddylan is dark to-night Without fire, without songs, Tears afflict the cheeks.1 From this we learn that the order of the bards existed in his days.
+The hall of Kynddylan is dark to-night Without fire, without songs;

+Tears afflict the cheeks.

+From this we learn that the order of the bards existed in his days.

-Aneurin takes a higher position in the roll of poets, and his Gododin, a poem detailing the adventures of the Ottadini, a tribe of the Kymry, before their immigration from Cumberland and the adjoining country to that portion of 1 Owen's Heroic Elegies of Llywarch Hen, p.
-78. The original runs thus,- Ystafell Cyndylan Ys tywyll heno, Heb dan, heb gerddau, Digystudd deurudd dagrau.
-10 this kingdom now known as Wales, justly entitles him to the precedence among the bards of his day, the next being Taliesin.
+ANEURIN takes a higher position in the roll of poets, and his Gododin, a poem detailing the adventures of the Ottadini, a tribe of the Kymry, before their immigration from Cumberland and the adjoining country to that portion of this kingdom now known as Wales, justly entitles him to the precedence among the bards of his day; the next being Taliesin.
 Any criticism on this poem, which did not treat the subject at length, could not fail to be unsatisfactory; I shall therefore only pause to offer a few remarks on what the object of the composition seems to be.
-The Rev. Edw.
-Davies conceives the Gododin to refer to the reported massacre of three hundred Cambrian chiefs, by Hengist and the Saxons, who invited them to a feast at Stonehenge; but the Rev. Thomas Price dissents from that view, though acknowledging that he has seen no satisfactory explanation of the meaning of the word "Cattraeth."
+The Rev. Edward Davies conceives the Gododin to refer to the reported massacre of three hundred Cambrian chiefs, by Hengist and the Saxons, who invited them to a feast at Stonehenge; but the Rev. Thomas Price dissents from that view, though acknowledging that he has seen no satisfactory explanation of the meaning of the word "Cattraeth."
 Methinks the acuteness which discovered the meaning of "Dyvynaul Vrych," might easily have overcome that difficulty, for I believe the following to be the key to the Gododin.
-We know that a tribe called the "Ottadini" occupied the shores of Northumberland, from Flamborough Head to the Frith of Forth; we know further that Deivyr and Bryneich were adjacent territories; and lastly we know that in the adjoining county of York, there was a Roman town of note, named Cataracton, and now called Catterick.
-The bard says, "The men of Gododin went to Cattraeth ;" now Cattraeth must have been somewhere near.
-Many phrases countenance this assumption ;--- "Gwyr a aeth Gattraeth gan ddydd." (twice repeated.)
-Men went to Cattraeth at break of day, or with the day.
+We know that a tribe called the "Ottadini" occupied the shores of Northumberland, from Flamborough Head to the Frith of Forth; we know further that Deivyr and Bryneich were adjacent territories; and lastly we know that in the adjoining county of York, there was a Roman town of note, named Cataracton, 'and now called Catterick.
+The bard says, "The men of Gododin went to Cattraeth;" now Cattraeth must have been somewhere near.
+Many phrases countenance this assumption: